Cysharp/R3/README.md

 In R3, anything that requires synchronous execution (like Range) is treated as Immediate, and everything else is considered asynchronous and handled through TimeProvider.

 As for the implementation of TimeProvider, the standard TimeProvider.System using the ThreadPool is the default.
 For unit testing, FakeTimeProvider (Microsoft.Extensions.TimeProvider.Testing) is available.
-Additionally, many TimeProvider implementations are provided for different platforms, such as DispatcherTimerProvider for WPF and UpdateTimerProvider for Unity, enhancing ease of use tailored to each platform.
+Additionally, many TimeProvider implementations are provided for different platforms, such as DispatcherTimeProvider for WPF and UpdateTimeProvider for Unity, enhancing ease of use tailored to each platform.

 Frame based operations
 ---